 Good sources of nonheme iron, with 2.1 milligrams or more per serving, include:

-- One-half cup of canned lima beans, red kidney beans, chickpeas, or split peas
+- One-half cup of canned lima beans, red kidney beans, or chickpeas

 - One cup of dried apricots